zzorec/reddit_bot/README.md

 ### Hosting

-Bot is running on a Google Cloud VM environment for 24/7 availability on Debian Linux.
-It's being run as a systemd service, so it can be started, stopped, and restarted with `systemctl` commands.
+Example Bot setup: Run it on a Google Cloud VM Linux environment as a systemd service.
+Make sure that Python and required Python packages are installed.